FAQ – Florida Volleyball Youth Camps

-- What form must be filled out and signed for camp participation?
+- What forms must each player upload for camp participation?

-- Physician’s statement (or physical performed within on year of camp)
+- Physician’s statement (or physical performed within one year of camp) by June 19th.

 - Do I need medical insurance to attend camp?